NicoTerabyte/libasm/README.md

   A linker or link editor is a computer program that combines intermediate software build files such as object and library files into a single executable file such a program or library.
   Pratically we are using ld to make the object created by nasm into an executable it links together the object file to a program
 - [x] understanding the mechanics of the functions made by yourself in the assembly language
+- [ ] fare un printer in assembly is it possible???
 - [ ] creating ft_strlen, it's pratically a test to see if you finally have a grasp of the function creation thing